-What’s the Difference Between False Light and Defamation?
+What’s the Difference Between False Light vs Defamation?

-If someone has made a false claim about you and it has caused you harm in one way or another, this statement is known as defamation.
-The damages caused can take a number of forms, whether it be mental, physical, reputational, or financial.
-Commonly, the first course of action in a case of defamation is to write and send a “cease and desist” letter to the individual that has defamed you, setting a precedent for legal action in the case that they continue to make injurious statements.
-For information on defamation in your state, continue reading the article below.
+If someone has made a false claim about you and it has caused you harm in one way or another, you could have grounds for a defamation case.
+Damage caused by defamation can take a number of forms, whether it be mental, physical, reputational, or financial.
+Commonly, the first course of action in a case of defamation is to write and send a “cease and desist'' letter to the individual that has defamed you, setting a precedent for legal action in the case that they continue to make injurious statements.

 The Legal Definition of Defamation